Fractures of the hand and thumb.

 Treatment of a broken thumb

 Initial treatment of a suspected thumb fracture includes immobilization with a splint and applying ice or cold water to reduce pain and swelling.
 The hand should be raised up high above the heart to ensure gravity helps with reducing bleeding and swelling.
 If a thumb fracture is suspected then seek immediate medical attention.

 A Doctor will examine the hand for signs of any complications such as nerve or blood vessel damage.
 They will also perform an X-ray to confirm the diagnosis and check the fractured piece of bone is not displaced.
-If it is a simple fracture which has not become displaced, the thumb may be immobilised in a thumb spica cast which goes from the forearm to the hand and continues onto the thumb to immobilize the entire thumb joint.
-The cast is kept on for 3 to 6 weeks depending on the patients age.
+If it is a simple fracture which has not become displaced, the thumb may be immobilized in a thumb spica cast which goes from the forearm to the hand and continues onto the thumb to immobilize the entire thumb joint.
+The cast is kept on for 3 to 6 weeks depending on the patient’s age.
 Younger patients will heal quicker.
-In some cases a more lightweight splint may be used.
+In some cases, a more lightweight splint may be used.

 In more complicated cases where there is more than one fragment or the bones are displaced, then surgery may be necessary.
 The surgeon may realign the fragments and fix them in place with pins.
 The thumb is again immobilized for several weeks.
 After the immobilization period, thumb exercises should be performed to help regain full strength and movement.
 Hand therapy putty and elastic bands are particularly good for this.